AdobeDocs/analytics.en/help/components/segmentation/seg-reference/seg-operators.md

 ## Distinct Count operators

 You can segment on a distinct count of items within a dimension.
-Examples: "Visitors who viewed more than 5 distinct products," or "Visits where more than 5 distinct pages were seen."
+Examples: *Visitors who viewed more than 5 distinct products*, or *Visits where more than 5 distinct pages were seen*.

 | Operator | The selected dimension, segment, or metric event... |
 | --- | --- |